Bob Ford, US Partners in Flight Coordinator

 The publication includes 269 bird species protected under the Migratory Bird Treaty Act the Service considers to be of conservation concern.
 It will help focus conservation attention on bird species well in advance of a possible or plausible need to consider them for listing under the Endangered Species Act (ESA).

-Bird species considered for the BCC 2021 include: nongame birds, gamebirds without hunting seasons, subsistence-hunted nongame birds in Alaska, and Endangered Species Act candidate, proposed, and recently delisted species.
-The BCC 2021 covers the United States of America (USA) in its entirety, including island states, commonwealths and territories in the Pacific Ocean and Caribbean Sea and the marine areas delineated as territorial sea, contiguous zone and exclusive economic zone.
-It encompasses four distinct geographic scales: 1) the continental USA, including Alaska; 2) Pacific Ocean islands, including Hawaii; 3) Puerto Rico, the U.S. Virgin Islands and Navassa; and 4) continental Bird Conservation Regions (BCRs) and Marine Bird Conservation Regions (MBCRs), as defined by Bird Studies Canada and North American Bird Conservation Initiative.
+Bird species considered for the BCC 2021 include: nongame birds, game birds without hunting seasons, subsistence-hunted nongame birds in Alaska, and Endangered Species Act candidate, proposed, and recently delisted species.
+The BCC 2021 covers the United States of America (USA) in its entirety, including island states, commonwealths, and territories in the Pacific Ocean and the Caribbean Sea and the marine areas delineated as territorial sea, contiguous zone, and exclusive economic zone.
+It encompasses four distinct geographic scales: 1) the continental USA, including Alaska; 2) Pacific Ocean islands, including Hawaii; 3) Puerto Rico, The U.S. Virgin Islands, and Navassa; and 4) continental Bird Conservation Regions (BCRs) and Marine Bird Conservation Regions (MBCRs), as defined by Bird Studies Canada and North American Bird Conservation Initiative.
 New to the BCC 2021 is the explicit inclusion of MBCRs.

 On the heels of a 2019 study in Science documenting a loss of 3 billion birds since 1970, this report reaffirms the need to take strong action to help birds recover.

 As with all our work, we are grateful to the contributions of partners who helped make this report possible.

 The report and additional information is posted online at https://www.fws.gov/sites/default/files/documents/birds-of-conservation-concern-2021.pdf